United Council for Aging, Inc.

 Lissette Rodriguez Figueredo, Dip.
 Couns.

-Executive Advisory Board Member
+Executive Advisory Board Chairperson

 Orlando Reyes, M.A.

-Executive Advisory Board Member
+Advisory Board Member

 Legacy of Service: Honoring Russ Kamradt